Found a better price?

 BMP280 Sensor Module

-This module uses an environmental sensor manufactured by Bosch with a temperature, and barometric pressure sensor that is the next generation upgrade to the popular BMP085/BMP180/BMP183 Sensor.
-This sensor is great for all sorts of weather sensing and can even be used in both I2C and SPI!
-This precision sensor from Bosch is the best low-cost, precision sensing solution for measuring barometric pressure with ±1 hPa absolute accuracy, and temperature with ±1.0°C accuracy.
-Because pressure changes with altitude and the pressure measurements are so good, you can also use it as an altimeter with ±1 meter accuracy.
+This temperature pressure sensor is good at sensing weather changes and can be used with both I2C and SPI.
+It's made by Bosch and is a low-cost solution for measuring air pressure and temperature accurately. high temperature pressure sensor is a perfect solution for measuring barometric pressure with ±1 hPa absolute accuracy, and temperature with ±1.0°C accuracy.
+Because pressure changes with the altitude and the pressure measurements are so good, you can also use this as an altimeter with ±1 meter accuracy.

 Applications: